SymfonyCasts/api-platform/sfcasts/json-ld.md

 By the way, even that `xmls:integer` type comes from *another* document.
-I didn't show it, but at the top of this page, we're referencing *another* document that defines *more* types, including what `xmls:integer` "type" means in a machine-readable format.
+I didn't show it, but at the top of this page, we're referencing *another* document that defines *more* types, including what the `xmls:integer` "type" means in a machine-readable format.

 Anyways, back in our code, above price, add some phpdoc: